swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 forward and b to go backwards.
 When you are done reading, just hit `q` to quit.

+Note to Window users: Git Bash does *not* come with man pages by default, so the `man` command won't work.
+But you can always google the man pages for common commands (for example, just google "man ls").

 Programs that are run from the shell can get extremely complicated.
-To see an example, open up the manual page for the `find` program, which we will use later this session.
+To see an example, open up the manual page for the `find` program, which we will (time-permitting) use later this session.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring back to the manual page frequently.

 * * * *
 **Short Exercise**

-1. Use the manual page for `ls` to guess what you would expect from using the arguments `-l`, '-t', '-r' at the same time.
+1. Use the manual page for `ls` to guess what you would expect from using the arguments `-l`, `-t`, `-r` at the same time (remember: Windows users just google it or look on your neighbor's screen).

 2. Try the following and see if you can figure out what they do, either by examining the results or consulting the manual page.
    * `ls -lS` (equivalent to `ls -l -S`)
    * `ls -lt` (equivalent to `ls -l -t`)